 Prior to deployment, the following certificates must be obtained:

 - A Personal Survival Techniques or Basic Sea Survival certificate recognised by the International Convention on Standards of Training and Watchkeeping for Seafarers (STCW 95), or a national equivalent, awarded by an accredited organisation;

-- An ENG-1 or equivalent seafarer’s Medical certificate, awarded by an accredited physician.
+- An ENG-1 or equivalent seafarer’s Medical certificate, awarded by an accredited physician;

+Sea survival certificate validity is 5 years of issue date or the before the expiry date, whichever is sooner.
+Seafarer’s medical validity is within 2 years of issue date or before the expiry date, whichever is sooner.
 Certificates exceeding the above minimum standards, such as BOSIET sea survival or UKOOA Offshore Medical certificates, will also be accepted.

 Still Interested in this post?
 Here is how you can get involved:

-- Copies of your Sea Survival and Medical certificates must be provided before deployment
+Applicants accepted for training will need to provide copies of relevant qualifications upon request.
+Copies of your Sea Survival and Medical certificates must be provided before deployment

 All applications should be submitted electronically.
 Please note that incomplete applications will not be considered.